Question: what causes sore breast not pregnant?

 While breast pain happens mainly due to hormonal factors, it can also be triggered (or made worse) by some of your dietary habits.

-Brest pain while not pregnant: When to worry?
+Breast pain while not pregnant: When to worry?

-While you shouldn’t panic if you experience breast tenderness each month, you should see you doctor if symptom gets severe.
-Here are other severe causes of breast pain
+While you shouldn’t panic if you experience breast tenderness each month, you should see your doctor if symptom gets severe.
+You should also seek medical help if:

 1. Mastitis